Combine and conquer: model averaging for out-of-distribution forecasting: Case studies

 We next turn to segments 2 and 9 in the left two graphs, giving us initial insights into out-of-distribution performance, remembering that the values shown here are the predicted probabilities for the chosen alternative, using the model parameters obtained when estimating the models on segments 3 to 8.
-In the DECISIONS data, we see all models perform very similarly in segment 2 (except for XGB), while in segment 9, NL clearly outperforms the data-driven models (MLP and XGB) and DFT.
-In the LPMC models, we see that MLP performs best in both segments 2 and 9, but the differences are very small.
+In the DECISIONS data, we see all models perform very similarly in segment 2, while in segment 9, DFT outperforms XGB.
+In the LPMC models, NL and DFT perform best in segment 2, while MLP does best in segment 9, but differences are again small.

-We next turn to the validation results, shown in the right two graphs in Figure \ref{fig:est_val}.
+We next turn to the test results, shown in the right two graphs in Figure \ref{fig:est_test}.
 We first focus on segments 3-8 with a view to understanding potential overfitting to the estimation data.
-For the DECISIONS data, we see some evidence of improved out-of-sample (vs within-sample) performance for the NL and DFT, with an average gain in per observation LL of $0.02752$ and $0.01811$, respectively, where this is most notable in segment 8.
-For MLP and XGB, we see small drops, with changes of $-0.0134$ and $-0.0058$, respectively.
-In the LPMC models, the changes are smaller, with gains in per observation LL of $0.0098$ for MNL, $0.01$ for DFT, $0.0043$ for MLP, and a drop by $-0.0008$ for XGB.
-Overall, these results raise no concerns about overfitting to the estimation data, at least within the distribution of distances covered by the estimation data.
+For the DECISIONS data, we see some evidence of improved out-of-sample (vs within-sample) performance for all models, with an average gain in per observation LL of $0.096$ for NL, $0.095$ for DFT, $0.062$ for MLP, and $0.065$ for XGB.
+The same happens for LPMC models, with improvements by $0.12$ for NL and DFT, $0.11$ for MLP and $0.081$ for XGB.
+Overall, these results do not suggest any overfitting, at least within the distribution of distances covered by the estimation data.

-The findings for segments 2 and 9 on the validation data largely confirm those we saw in the two graphs on the left in Figure \ref{fig:est_val}.
+The findings for segments 2 and 9 on the test data largely confirm those we saw in the two graphs on the left in Figure \ref{fig:est_test}, except for MLP and XGB performing more poorly in the test data for segment 9 for the DECISIONS data.
 We finally turn to segments 1 and 10.
 From a behavioural perspective, we see that for the DECISIONS data, mode choice on very short tips is much easier to predict.
 For short trips in the LPMC dataset, there is a clear advantage for the behavioural models.
 For the longest trips (segment 10), the trend is less clear.
-In the DECISIONS data, MLP performs comparatively well.
-In the LPMC data, both data-driven models do comparatively well, while MNL suffers a big drop.
+In the DECISIONS data, MLP and XGB perform comparatively well.
+In the LPMC data, both data-driven models again do comparatively well, while MNL suffers a big drop.